nodecross/nodex/examples/nodejs/app/README.md

 yarn thermometer [DID B]
 ```

-The application will exchange and display the CPU temperatures of both machines.
+The application will exchange and display the freeable memory of both machines.

 ## Confirm the secure messaging

-The application will collect the CPU temperature of the machine and send it to the other agent.
+The application will collect the freeable memory of the machine and send it to the other agent.
 And at the same time, it will receive the CPU temperature from the other agent and print it out.

 You'll be able to see the messages' logs of the end to end secure messaging on the [log page](https://studio.nodecross.io/logs) of the NodeX Studio.